 Understanding your breed’s chronic problems is your greatest asset because it can save you a lot of pain and money in the end.

 Is my mixed breed susceptible to illnesses?

 A common misconception is that purebred animals are the most likely to experience genetic defects and hereditary conditions.
-And while they statistically do experience common issues, this is based on the fact that it is easier to trace their specific breed’s genetic illnesses.
+And, while they do statistically experience many common issues, this is based on the fact that it is easier to trace their specific breed’s genetic illnesses.
 Things get a little more complicated when two different breeds come together.

 The thing is that mixed breeds have several conditions too.

 Common conditions for mixed breeds